theanotherwise/kill-failed/README.md

-# Safe kill process if stop failed
+# Safe kill process of service if stop failed

 ### When ur service (like java) sometimes stuck or failed when stop..